Trequetrum/blog-onesmallstep/content/types-intro.md

 There's a lens through which this is a healthy way to look at things.
 When you learn a new language, the types are some part of the syntax and semantics.
 We don't typically look at common elements of syntax between languages and see any deeper meaning.
 Certainly the fact that so many languages use `{` and `}` is an artifact of history and doesn't offer some fundamental insight into the nature of programming languages.

 Perhaps it **should** be surprising that a language’s ad-hoc system for labelling values with types is best described/expressed with mathematics’ foundational building blocks.
-After all, the Types as seen in dependent type theory feel far removed from the `int`, `long`, `float`, `double`, `Object`, or `SimpleBeanFactoryAwareAspectInstanceFactory` as seen in Java.
+After all, the Types as seen in dependent type theory feel far removed from the <mark>int</mark>, <mark>long</mark>, <mark>float</mark>, <mark>double</mark>, <mark>Object</mark>, or <mark>SimpleBeanFactoryAwareAspectInstanceFactory</mark> as seen in Java.
 Perhaps it should also be surprising that all these seemingly different systems (so often developed entirely independently of one another) should end up being related in curious and interesting ways.

 **Here is my contention:** Insofar as they help developers, less expressive type systems can be seen as carving out little chunks of a grander underlying theory while leaving developers to reason the rest out on their own.
 More expressive type systems can capture or encode more abstract reasoning.
 Regardless of how directly usefull such lines of thinking are, it's enriching to think along these lines.